Vishakhavel/Vishakhavel/README.md

 ## I'm a Computer Engineering Undergraduate from Vellore Institute of Technology, Chennai.

 -  I'm currently a Cloud Solutions Architect Intern at *Sony Research India*.
--  I was a Full Stack Developement intern at *Futurenet Technologies* ( November 2020 - February 2021)
+-  I was a Softwarenz hhflkvicgu;ljdgrDevelopement intern at *Futurenet Technologies* ( November 2020 - February 2021)
 -  I was an Undergraduate Research Intern at the School of *Computer Science and Engineering, VIT Chennai* (May 2021 - August 2021)
 -  I'm interested in Cloud based software development, Backend Development (Spring developer), DevOps, Platform Engineering and Big Data Analytics.
 -  University Teaching Assistant for the subject "Operating Systems".